-(b) The exercise price of stock option awards is the average of the high and low sale prices of the Capital Stock on the New York Stock Exchange on the date such stock option awards were granted.
+(a) The exercise price of option awards is the average of the high and low sale prices of the New York Stock Exchange on the date of grant.

-(c) Amounts represent the aggregate fair value of the awards on the date granted, determined in accordance with SFAS 123(R).
-See Note 3 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2008 Annual Report on Form 10-K for the assumptions used in determining the fair value on the date granted.
+(b) Amounts represent the aggregate grant date fair value of the awards determined in accordance with FASB's stock based compensation rules.
+See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2010 Annual Report on Form 10-K for a description of the assumptions used in determining the grant date fair value.